python-microservices/pyms/docs/ms_class.md

 # Looking for Configuration file
 By default, Microservice class search a config.yml in the same path.
-You can set a diferent route or set a json file.
+You can set a different route or set a json file.
 To change this path, define a environment variable `CONFIGMAP_FILE`.

-This way of search the configuration is useful when you work with Docker and Kubernetes.
+This way of looking for the configuration is useful when you work with Docker and Kubernetes.
 For example, you can integrate a configmap of Kubernetes, with this microservice and a deployment with:

 ```yaml